-NORD gratefully acknowledges Mark Denis P. Davis, MD, Professor of Dermatology at the Mayo Clinic, for assistance in the preparation of this report.
+NORD gratefully acknowledges Mark Denis P. Davis, MD, Professor and Chair, Department of Dermatology, Mayo Clinic Rochester, for assistance in the preparation of this report.

-Erythromelalgia is characterized by severe, burning pain, marked redness (erythema) of the skin, swelling, and increased skin temperature, particularly of the feet.
-However, in some affected individuals, the hands may be the primary sites of involvement.
-Although both sides of the body are usually affected (bilateral), involvement may sometimes be limited to one side (unilateral), particularly in cases in which erythromelalgia has occurred secondary to another underlying condition or disorder (secondary erythromelalgia).
+Erythromelalgia is characterized by predominantly intermittent episodes of severe, burning pain associated with red hot extremities: during episodes there is marked redness (erythema) of the skin, and increased skin temperature, particularly of the feet.
+In some affected individuals, the hands may be the primary sites of involvement.
+Although both sides of the body are usually affected (bilateral), involvement may sometimes be limited to one side (unilateral).

-As noted above, disorder onset may sometimes occur gradually and subtly, possibly remaining relatively mild and unchanged in nature or degree over years or decades.
+Erythromelalgia often starts with occasional episodes of red, of feet occurring for example once a week or once a month.
+The episodes may increase in frequency with time; the progression may sometimes occur gradually and subtly, or remaining relatively mild and unchanged in nature or degree over years or decades.
 However, in others with the condition, symptoms may begin suddenly (acutely) and, in some cases, may rapidly spread, increase in severity, and possibly become disabling over weeks.
 Reports suggest that, in many affected individuals, the disorder has a chronic course that may gradually increase in severity over time.
-In some with severe erythromelalgia, involvement may spread (usually bilaterally), such as from the feet up the legs (lower limbs), from the hands up the arms (upper limbs), from the upper to the lower limbs, from the lower to the upper limbs, or to the ears or face.
+Rarely, involvement may spread (usually bilaterally), such as from the feet up the legs (lower limbs), from the hands up the arms (upper limbs), from the upper to the lower limbs, from the lower to the upper limbs, or to the ears or face.

 Associated symptoms may occur intermittently or on an almost continuous basis.
 Episodes or intensification of symptoms are sometimes described as “flaring”, during which there is sudden (acute) redness, pain, sensation of heat, and swelling.
 During a flare, some affected individuals may also experience tingling pain or other symptoms similar to those associated with peripheral neuropathy.
 (For further information on this condition, please see the “Related Disorders” section of this report below.)
-Evidence suggests that, in many cases, flaring occurs late in the day and may last throughout the night, thus potentially interfering with sleep.
+Many patients report that flares occur late in the day and may occur at night in bed, thus potentially interfering with sleep.

 “Hallmarks” or characteristics of erythromelalgia include triggering or worsening of symptoms with exposure to heat (heat intolerance) or exercise and relief with cooling.
 These symptoms are characteristic of erythromelalgia but may occur with other disorders.
 They are not unique to erythromelalgia.
 The temperature at which symptoms may be triggered or exacerbated varies from person to person.
 (Please see the “Standard Therapies” section below for further information).

-Studies of families with autosomal dominant erythermalgia have now demonstrated mutations in sodium channel Na(v)1.7, which is selectively expressed within nociceptive dorsal root ganglion and sympathetic ganglion neurons.
+Studies of families with autosomal dominant erythermalgia have demonstrated mutations in the gene for sodium channel Na(v)1.7, which is selectively expressed within nociceptive dorsal root ganglion and sympathetic ganglion neurons.
 Shifts in activation and deactivation, and enhanced responses to small stimuli in mutant channels, decrease the threshold for single impulses and high-frequency trains of impulses in pain-sensing neurons.

 In others with erythromelalgia, the condition may occur secondary to various underlying disorders, particularly certain bone marrow disorders characterized by abnormally increased production of particular blood cells (myeloproliferative disorders).
 Many additional disorders have also been reported in association with erythromelalgia.
 (For more information, please see the “Related Disorders” section of this report below.)
-There is increasing evidence that neuropathies (large or small fiber) are associated with erythromelalgia- whether this is a cause or effect of erythromelalgia is unclear.
+There is increasing evidence that neuropathies (large or small fiber) are strongly associated with erythromelalgia- whether this is a cause or effect of erythromelalgia is unclear.
+Indeed, many feel that erythromelalgia is a neurologic disorder.
 In addition, evidence suggests that erythromelalgia may also occur as an adverse effect secondary to the administration of certain drugs (e.g., bromocriptine, nifedipine, nicardipine).

 The exact underlying cause of erythromelalgia is not known.
 However, evidence suggests that it results from abnormalities in the normal narrowing (vasoconstriction) and widening (vasodilation) of the diameter (caliber) of certain blood vessels, leading to abnormalities in blood flow to the extremities.